Avoid the error behavior when you obfuse an assembly that uses a class in the System.Xml namespace in Dotfuscator

 }

-Add and build the .exe file that you created.
+Add the .exe file that you created and build it.

 This is not a managed module (C:\Program Files (x86)\Reference Assemblies\Microsoft\Framework\Silverlight\v4.0\Profile\WindowsPhone71\ja\System.Xml.dll).
 Build error.

-I tried to find out the cause of this error, but i couldn't find a clear answer.
-Considering that there is no information on the English site and a "ja" in the path of System.Xml.dll, you can assume that it is a unique error other than the English environment.
+I tried to find out what was causing this error, but I couldn't find a clear answer.
+Considering that there is no information on the English site and that the System.Xml.dll path has "en", you can guess that it is a unique error other than the English environment.

 Workaround

-Even though the project references System.Xml.dll for the Windows client, when you build with Dotfuscator, you will reference the assembly to The System.Xml.dll in Windows Phone, so you can force the locally copied System.Xml.dll.
-To avoid build errors by referring to .
+Even though the project references the Windows client System.Xml.dll, when you build with Dotfuscator, it references the assembly in the Windows Phone System.Xml.dll so we forcibly copied the System.Xml locally.dll I'd like to avoid build errors by referring to it.

-Open the project reference settings and right-click System.Xml and select Properties.
+Open the project's references, right-click System.Xml, and choose Properties.

-When you build in this state, System.Xml.dll is printed with the .exe file.
+When you build in this state, "System.Xml.dll" is output together with the .exe file.

-Note that library mode is checked in the System.Xml.dll properties.
-Without this check, System.Xml.dll may also be obnocized and the referenced class name may be changed.
-If the class name changes, of course, the application will not be able to start successfully.
+Note that the System.Xml.dll property checks Library Mode.
+Without this check, System.Xml.dll may also be obfuscated, and the class names it references may change.
+Of course, if the class name changes, you will not be able to start the application normally.

-If you build in this state, you will complete successfully.
+If you build in this state, it will complete successfully.

-You can make sure that the obnosperated application starts on its own without any problems.
+You can be sure that the obfuscated application launches on its own without problems.